 There are two stories in which Manneken Pis is actually the young Duke Godfrey III of Leuven.
 In the first one, he ran away from his father’s castle so he could play with other children in Brussels and was finally found on the famous street corner.

-The name Manneken Pis was first mentioned in the archives dating back to 1452.
-But before that, he was named Petit Julien and was a part of a public fountain on the same street corner.
-This stone statue was replaced by a bronze sculpture made by Hiëronymus Duquesnoy the Elder in 1619.
-It is unknown whether the replica resembles the first one, as the original had not been preserved.
+The name Manneken Pis was first mentioned in archives dating back to 1452.
+Before that, he was named Petit Julien and was a part of a public fountain on the same street corner.
+The stone statue was replaced by a bronze sculpture made by Hiëronymus Duquesnoy the Elder in 1619.
+It is unknown whether the replica resembles the first one, as the original was not preserved.

-The statue by Hiëronymus Duquesnoy was destroyed in 1817 and was stolen by a freed slave named Lycas.
+The statue by Hiëronymus Duquesnoy was destroyed in 1817 and was stolen by a former convict named Antoine Licas.
 Fortunately, the pieces were found and glued together to make a mold for a replica.

 The current statue was made in 1965, after Manneken Pis had disappeared again.
 After several months, the broken statue was found in the Brussels canal and currently resides in the Maison du Roi at the Grand Place.

 Manneken Pis has been stolen and retrieved several times throughout history.
-In 1745, it was stolen by English soldiers but was found in the city of Geraardsbergen.
-To thank the helpful people of Geraardsbergen, a replica was gifted to the city, though Geraardsbergen already had a Manneken Pis since 1459.
-To date, there’s a rivalry between the two cities, who each claim to own the oldest statue.
+In 1745, it was stolen by English soldiers and was later found in the city of Geraardsbergen.
+To thank the helpful people of Geraardsbergen, a replica was gifted to the city.

-Manneke Pis is not the only peeing statue in Brussels.
+Manneken Pis is not the only peeing statue in Brussels.
 In 1987, he was joined by a peeing girl named Jeanneke Pis.
-Her statue can be found on a dead end street, near the Rue des Bouchers.
+Her statue can be found on a dead-end street, near the Rue des Bouchers.
 The family expanded in 1998 with Zinneke Pis, a peeing dog.
-This statue was placed on the sidewalk of the Rue de Chartreux.
-If finding all three, it’s sure to become a series of funny pictures.
+This statue was placed on the sidewalk of Rue de Chartreux.
+If you end up finding all three, you’ll be sure to come away with a series of funny pictures.
 After all, out of all the statues and symbols Brussels could have chosen as a mascot, its sense of humor picked a little peeing boy, with many legends to its name.